-- a. abide by the Bylaws, Rules and Regulations and policies of the Medical Staff; - b. serve as a proctor when requested by the division and department; - c. pay dues and assessments in a timely manner; and - d. discharge such other functions as established in these Bylaws, the Rules and Regulations or policies of the Medical Staff as may be required. - 4.2-4 Transfer of Active Staff Member
+- a. abide by the Governing Documents; - b. serve as an evaluator for FPPE when requested by the division and department; - c. pay dues and assessments in a timely manner; and - d. discharge such other functions as established in Governing Documents of the Medical Staff as may be required. - 4.2-4 Transfer of Active Staff Member

-If a member fails to satisfy the requirements for Active Staff membership, the member may be transferred to the Courtesy Staff at the time of the member's reappointment.
+If a member fails to satisfy the requirements for Active Staff Membership, the member may be transferred to the Courtesy Staff at the time of the member's reappointment.
 Such transfer shall be without any recourse to an appeal.